Exhibitions

 Recreating the Throne of Egyptian Queen Hetepheres

-An interdisciplinary collaboration at Harvard University has created a full-scale reproduction of an ancient Egyptian throne belonging to Queen Hetepheres (about 2550 BC).
+An interdisciplinary collaboration at Harvard University created a full-scale reproduction of an ancient Egyptian throne belonging to Queen Hetepheres (about 2550 BC).
 The chair’s materials are based on the ancient original: cedar, bright blue faience tiles, gold foil, gesso, cordage seating, and copper.
-This experiment in archaeological visualization is a triumph of reconstruction because the only guidance came from thousands of tiny, jumbled fragments and 90-year old expedition records.
-The reproduction chair is the centerpiece of the new exhibit, Recreating the Throne of Egyptian Queen Hetepheres.

 Dream Stela

-This exhibit displays a resin cast of the Dream Stela, the original can be found between the paws of the Great Sphinx.
-Using resin casting techniques he developed in 2013, Harvard Museum of the Ancient Near East assistant curator, Adam Aja, led the reproduction process with Harvard students.
+This exhibit within Egypt Eternal displays a resin cast of the Dream Stela.
+The original can be found between the paws of the Great Sphinx.
+Using resin casting techniques he developed, Chief Curator Adam Aja led the reproduction process with Harvard students.